dnbexperience/babel-plugin-react-live/README.md

 ## How it works

-It uses AST to transform related code to a string.
+It uses Babel AST to transform related code to a string.